Claithz/Snake-Tournament-Manager/README.md

+#Skane-Torunament
-This is an app for an skane Tournament
+This was my final project for my Python Development Course with the UCAM and Tokio Academy This is an app for an skane Tournament
 You can acces with a new user that will be stored in the db Or you can access as the admin to modify, delete or add users